 We use robust, scalable and transferable manufacturing unit operations throughout both the vector characterization process and product development, which are both platform-specific and product-specific.
 The upstream manufacturing step involves triple plasmid transfections in an adherent HEK293 mammalian production cell line.
 Downstream manufacturing steps for purification and concentration include multiple orthogonal column chromatography steps and tangential flow filtration.
 The downstream purification columns used in our process are from stable sources including General Electric.
 Using internally developed manufacturing processes and testing, we characterize our novel capsids and payloads.
-In addition, leveraging internal expertise and capabilities, we package and test our novel vectors with payloads using internally developed manufacturing processes.
+In addition, leveraging internal expertise and capabilities, we package and test our novel vectors with payloads using internally developed manufacturing processes, including both adherent and suspension processes.